Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-- XREF : It is dynamic since the values to the XREF can be populated dynamically and it is stored in XREF_DATA table in SOA Dehydration store.
+• XREF : Dynamic values to XREF can be populated dynamically and stored in the XREF_DATA table in SOA Dehydration store.

-- DVM : Domain Value Map is static mappings between a source and target system which can be used in transformations.
+• DVM : Domain Value Map is the static mappings between the source and target system which can be used in transformations.

 Ans:

-Dehydration store is the database where the instances get stored when it gets dehydrated by the process on the occurrence of non-idempotent activities and also stores the information on the long running processes.
+Dehydration store is a database where the instances get saved when it gets to be dehydrated by process on occurrence of the non-idempotent activities and stores information on a long running processes.

 Ans:

-Oracle SOA Suite provides support for Decision components that support Oracle Business Rules.
-A Decision component is a mechanism for publishing rules and rule sets as a reusable service that can be invoked from multiple business processes.
+Oracle SOA Suite offers the support for decision components that support Oracle business rules.
+A decision component is a mechanism for publishing the rules and rule sets as reusable service can be invoked from multiple business processes.
 These rules can be changed without redeploying the code.

 Ans:

-OSB is the light-weight service bus wherever there is not much business logic involves and there is need to just get the message routed between the systems OSB is used where as when there is more business logic involves in the process, then BPEL will be used.
+OSB is the light-weight service bus wherever there is not much business logic involved and there is a need to just get a message routed between systems OSB is used whereas when there is more business logic involved in the process, then BPEL will be used.

 Ans:

-- Duplication of the artifacts can be avoided between the services.
+• Duplication of artifacts can be avoided between services.

 Ans:

-An XA transaction involves a coordinating transaction manager, with one or more databases (or other resources, like JMS) all involved in a single global transaction.
-Non-XA transactions have no transaction coordinator, and a single resource is doing all its transaction work itself (this is sometimes called local transactions).
+An XA transaction involved coordinating a transaction manager, with the one or more databases all involved in a single global transaction.
+Non-XA transactions have no transaction coordinator, and a single resource is doing all of the transaction work itself (this is sometimes called a local transaction).

 Ans: